aspose-imaging/Aspose.Imaging-Products/imaging/en/java/conversionfrom/tiff/_index.md

 ﻿---
-title: Convert from TIFF to other supported formats using Aspose.Imaging for Java
+title: Convert from TIFF(Tagged Image Format) to other supported formats using Aspose.Imaging for Java API
 weight: 3920
 url: /java/conversion/from/tiff
 lang: en
 langdirlevel: 2
 locales: zh-hans,ja,it,ru,de,es,fr,nl,id,lt,pl,pt,vi,tr,ko,zh-hant,ar,hi,th,sv,cs,uk,he
-description: Aspose.Imaging can easily convert from TIFF to other formats using Java platform
+description: Aspose.Imaging API can easily convert from TIFF(Tagged Image Format) to other formats using Java platform
 ---

 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="Convert images from TIFF format using Aspose.Imaging for Java" h2="Convert from TIFF image format to other formats using Java platform" downloadText="Download" >}}
+{{< blocks/products/pf/feature-page-header h1="Convert images from TIFF format using Aspose.Imaging for Java" h2="Convert from TIFF(Tagged Image Format) image format to other formats using Java platform" downloadText="Download" >}}

-{{% blocks/products/pf/feature-page-section  h2="Wide spectrum of image formats that can be converted from TIFF images using Aspose.Imaging for Java" %}}
+{{% blocks/products/pf/feature-page-section  h2="Wide spectrum of image formats that can be converted from TIFF(Tagged Image Format) images using Aspose.Imaging for Java" %}}
 You can programmaticaly convert from TIFF format to other available formats using Aspose.Imaging for Java.
+TIFF or TIF, Tagged Image File Format, represents raster images that are meant for usage on a variety of devices that comply with this file format standard.
+It is capable of describing bilevel, grayscale, palette-color and full-color image data in several color spaces.
+It supports lossy as well as lossless compression schemes to choose between space and time for applications using the format.
+The format is extensible and has underwent several revisions that allows the inclusion of an unlimited amount of private or special-purpose information.
+The format is not machine dependent and is free from bounds like processor, operating system, or file systems.
 <br/>
 There are following conversions on board:
 {{% /blocks/products/pf/feature-page-section %}}